BaLaurent/Pancakeswap-prediction-python-PPP/README.md

 }
 ```

-.Replace YOUR_PRIVATE_KEY with your wallet's private key.
+- Replace YOUR_PRIVATE_KEY with your wallet's private key.
-.Replace YOUR_PUBLIC_KEY with your wallet's public key.
+- Replace YOUR_PUBLIC_KEY with your wallet's public key.
-.Replace YOUR_DISCORD_WEBHOOK_URL with your Discord webhook URL.
+- Replace YOUR_DISCORD_WEBHOOK_URL with your Discord webhook URL.

 ## Usage